eddiemoya/Media-Categories/readme.txt

 [Searchable Categories](http://wordpress.org/extend/plugins/searchable-categories/) plugin.
 If you would like to enable this feature for your posts
 [download his plugin here](http://wordpress.org/extend/plugins/searchable-categories/)

+Since WordPress 3.5 now supports attachment taxonomy, the work of adding a metabox to the attachment editor is happening entirely inside of WordPress.
+This is great, and we now have true metaboxes for taxonomy - they core team has also accepted my patches which caused several headaches for this plugin.
+However the new Media Modal in 3.5 leaves something to be desired.
+I've worked to try to make something that doesnt take up too much space, while still being functional.
+To be sure, there are some behavioral bugs to work out, it will be a work in progress as the kinks are worked out of the new Media Modal as well as this plugin.

 = Updates =
+* Since version 1.5 : Supports the new WordPress 3.5 by adding the metabox to the new Media Modal.
+Also fixed bugs in the gallery shorcode behavior.
+All while still supporting 3.0 - 3.4.x
-* **NEW!
-Since version 1.4 : This plugin allows for **multiple metaboxes** to be created for any number of taxonomies.
+* Since version 1.4 : This plugin allows for **multiple metaboxes** to be created for any number of taxonomies.
 * Since version 1.3 : A **filter** has been added to allow developers to modify which taxonomy is being used.
 See 'Other Notes' > 'Taxonomy Filter Usage' for details
 * Since version 1.2 : This plugin extends the native **[gallery] shortcode** of WordPress so that it has a 'category' parameter.
 See the "Shortcode Usage" under "Other Notes" for more details.

 == Shortcode Usage ==